lambdaxymox/cgwavefront_obj/docs/mtl_spec.md

 ```

 #### d factor
 Specifies the dissolve for the current material.

-"factor" is the amount this material dissolves into the background.
+`factor` is the amount this material dissolves into the background.
 A
 factor of 1.0 is fully opaque.
 This is the default when a new material
 is created.
 A factor of 0.0 is fully dissolved (completely
 transparent).